brainrake/nix-org/README.md

 so you can run anything at scale.

-Hydra ties all this together by building nix packages and providing a binary cache, so you can download packages instead of build them for every install,
+Hydra ties all this together by building nix packages and providing a binary cache, so you can download packages instead of building them for every install,

 Together, these tools allow you to run your whole software infrastructure:

 - develop in isolated, reproducible nix environments
 - automatically build, test, and publish packages with hydra and nix channels
 - fully and declaratively specify immutable, atomically upgradable servers with NixOS
-- provision and deploy servers and services on the cloud with NixOS
+- provision and deploy servers and services on the cloud with NixOps

 ### Package Management and Configuration with Nix